 Note that ScotCen and Ipsos MORI will not have access to your child’s personal information (this could be any information that would identify your child such as name, date of birth, address) as all the survey answers are provided anonymously.

 How long will you keep my child’s data?

-As highlighted above, data will be deposited in the Data Archive, however this data will not contain any information which would result in your child being identified.
+Data will be deposited in the Data Archive, however this data will not contain any information which would result in your child being identified.